ravi-sharma26494/isigner/README.md

 ---

-_Disclaimer: iSigner is a personal project developed by [Your Name](https://github.com/your-username).
+_Disclaimer: iSigner is a personal project developed by [Ravi Sharma](https://github.com/ravi-sharma26494).
 The project is provided as-is without any warranties.
 Usage of the project and any consequences arising from it are the user's responsibility._